When is Taduran vs Y.Shigeoka II?

-Pedro Taduran could face Yudai Shigeoka in Saturday 24th May 2025 Osaka.
+Pedro Taduran could face Yudai Shigeoka in late 2025 Osaka.

 The fight would be scheduled for 12 rounds in the Minimumweight division, which means the weight limit would be 105 pounds (7.5 stone or 47.6 kg).

-Taduran would be defending his IBF World Minimumweight Championship for the first time.
+Taduran would be making his 2nd defense of the IBF World Minimumweight Championship.
 He won this belt against Ginjiro Shigeoka in July 2024.
-He has held this belt for 8 months and 22 days.
+He has held this belt for 10 months and 2 days.

 Yudai Shigeoka would make his way to the ring with a record of 9 wins, 2 losses and 0 draws, with 5 of those wins by knockout.